 At Series A, a startup is in scale mode.
 The product works, the market opportunity is clear, and early metrics point to growth.

-What Investors Should Look for in Series A”
+What Investors Should Look for in Series A

 What Series A Investors Pay Notice

-- Financial Health: Burn rate, runway, and predictions
+- Financials: Burn rate, runway, and projections.

 Side-by-Side Comparison: Seed vs Pre-Seed vs Series A Rounds